Non-dual View of Reality

 Reality in the Non-dual Philosophy

 The nature of ultimate Reality cannot be grasped by the human mind, which is a fragment within reality.
-However, as the reality that underlies our own being it is closer than close to us, and, according to the non-dual philosophy, may be known, not by the mind, but through meditation and other practices, as the reality underlying all experience.
+However, it is the reality that underlies our own being, and therefore it is closer than close to us, and, according to the non-dual philosophy, may be known, not by the mind, but through meditation and other practices, as the reality underlying all experience.

 In the non-dual philosophy, ultimate Reality is sometimes called by its Sanskrit name, Brahman.
 This is what theologians call God, and philosophers refer to as the Absolute.